 The good news is that 8.27% is extremely attractive.
 The bad news is that the four, short black vertical bars toward the middle are the only four years U.S. markets delivered anything close to this long-term average.
 In all other years, the annual premium was either much higher or much lower than average.
 In other words, lots of annual volatility, eventually delivering satisfying long-term returns.

 Some call it a liquidity reserve, or less formally, a “rainy-day fund.”
 I prefer the term lifestyle reserve.
 Call it what you will … it is extremely important to have one.
 Your lifestyle reserve consists of high-quality short-term bonds, or similarly dependable, but low-returning assets.
-They should be in sufficient quantity to carry you through almost any challenging market – without having to cash out of depressed equity markets to free up essential spending money.
+They should be in sufficient quantity to carry you through almost any challenging market storm – without having to cash out of depressed equity markets to free up essential spending money.

 Lifestyle reserve while you are working

 If you’re years away from retirement with a stable income stream (and solid disability insurance to protect your human capital), then your lifestyle reserve is really a “rainy day fund”.
 The purpose of this reserve is to cover any unforeseen expenses, and in a worse case cover short-term living expenses if you were to lose your job.
 While no one size fits all, generally this reserve can be relatively modest, like 3 months’ worth of living expenses.
-However, if you are starting a new business or are self-employed, then a larger reserve is more appropriate, perhaps 1 to 2 years of living expenses.
+However, if you are starting a new business or are self-employed, then a larger lifestyle reserve is more appropriate, perhaps 1 to 2 years of living expenses.

 Lifestyle reserve in retirement

-For those in retirement or similar circumstances, I typically recommend having closer to two to three years of required annual lifestyle needs set aside (even up to five years if that makes you feel more comfortable).
+For those in retirement or similar circumstances, I typically recommend having closer to two to three years of required annual lifestyle reserve set aside (even up to five years if that makes you feel more comfortable).
 For example, if you need $100,000 annually to maintain your lifestyle, then you should have $200,000–$300,000 in a reserve, preferably in an accessible, taxable (non-registered) account.

 This may seem like a lot of money to have sitting in low-rate holdings.
 But there are a couple of reasons this strategy can make a great deal of sense.